HELLO! I’M MANAJIT DAS

 2017 - 2019

-I completed M.Sc. in chemistry from Indian Institute of Technology Hyderabad.
+I completed my M.Sc. in Chemistry from the Indian Institute of Technology, Hyderabad.

 DOCTORATE OF PHILOSOPHY

-Currently pursuing Ph.D. at Indian Institute of Technology Bombay.
+I completed my Ph.D. in Computational Chemistry under Prof. Raghavan B. Sunoj at the Indian Institute of Technology Bombay.

 RESEARCH